firebird631/siis/README.md

 **Fetching historical data is slow** : It depends of the exchance and the timeframe.
 Fetching history trades from BitMex takes a lot of time, be more patient, this is due to theirs API limitations.

-**When restarting some old trades are reloaded** : Trades are saved but the loading part is not totally completed at this time, you can uses the assign command eventually to remap an existing trade, or eventually cleanup the DB table, or I will disable the saving until the reload is not completed.

 **Exception during fetch of BitMex trade** : It appears, and I have no idea at this time there is an unexpected API response that generate a program exception, that need to restart the fetch at the time of failure.
 I will investigate later on that issue.